estersimkova/adaventurers_project/index.md

 These topics can be seen to be quite US-centric.
 However, the newspapers from which the quotes originate in the Quotebank dataset are from Western countries and often the US, so it is quite coherent.

-We can see that for … [to complete with wanted months]
+We can see that for ….

 #### Sentiment analysis

-For the sentiment analysis regarding a particular topic before and after a certain event occurred, looking at the obtained time-line, we chose to focus on [to complete]
+For the sentiment analysis regarding a particular topic before and after a certain event occurred, looking at the obtained time-line, we chose to focus on ...

 - Hong-kong protests in March 2019: how China is mentioned in the media
 - Opinion of Trump before and after his election in November 2019

-### Conclusion [to change with the final results]
+### Conclusion

 To conclude, let’s go back to the two questions we asked ourselves in the beginning: